AmroAdel1/Route-Assignments/Amro-Adel-Mon-Thurs-7-10-Assignment14-01010795613/README.md

-# Lens — Photography Blog
+# Adasa — Photography Blog

 A modern, fully responsive photography blog built with **React**, **TypeScript**, and **Tailwind CSS**.
 Lens showcases articles on photography techniques, gear, and inspiration, with a polished dark UI, dynamic filtering, and a rich reading experience.